What Causes High Liver Enzymes?

 The Link Between Nonalcoholic Fatty Liver Disease and High Liver Enzymes

-Your liver is pretty chill until things get too greasy.
-Excess fat triggers inflammation, leading to damage, and consequently, high levels of enzymes like AST and ALT are released into your bloodstream.
-It's kind of like setting off smoke alarms.
+Excess fat triggers inflammation in the liver, leading to damage, and consequently, high levels of enzymes like AST and ALT are released into your bloodstream.

 The Impact of Insulin Resistance on Liver Health

-Insulin resistance's effect on liver health is substantial.
-But what is it?
+Insulin resistance has a substantial effect on liver health.
 Simply put, insulin resistance happens when your body doesn't respond well to the hormone insulin.
-This leads to more insulin production, causing high levels in your bloodstream.
+This leads to more insulin production, causing high blood sugar levels.

 Understanding Insulin Resistance

-When you're resistant to insulin, the locks (cells) are rusty - even with many keys (insulin), they don’t open easily anymore.
+When you're resistant to insulin, cells refuse to open for insulin.
+This forces glucose to remain in the bloodstream, raising blood sugar levels.
 Studies suggest that nearly 70% of individuals with fatty liver disease have some degree of insulin resistance.

 How Insulin Resistance Contributes to Nonalcoholic Fatty Liver Disease

-Research shows that this can lead directly to nonalcoholic fatty liver disease and an increase in liver enzymes, a sign something isn't quite right inside us.
+Research shows that this can lead directly to nonalcoholic fatty liver disease and an increase in liver enzymes, a sign something isn't quite right.

 Other Causes of High Liver Enzymes and Liver Damage